 Management is responsible for the Company's internal controls and the financial reporting process.
 The Company's independent public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) and for issuing a report thereon.
 The Audit Committee's responsibility is generally to monitor and oversee these processes, as described in the Audit Committee Charter.
-It is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company's financial statements are complete and accurate and in accordance with generally accepted accounting principles; that is the responsibility of management.
+It is not the duty of the Audit Committee to plan or conduct audits or to determine that the Company's financial statements are complete and accurate and in accordance with generally accepted accounting principles, that is the responsibility of management.

-In fulfilling its oversight responsibilities with respect to the year ended December 31, 2007, the Audit Committee:
+In fulfilling its oversight responsibilities with respect to the year endedDecember 31, 2017, the Audit Committee:

-- Approved the terms of engagement of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ended December 31, 2007: - Reviewed with management the interim financial information included in the Forms 10-Q prior to their being filed with the SEC.
-In addition, the Committee reviewed all earnings releases with management and independent public accounting firm prior to their release; - Reviewed and discussed with the Company's management and the Company's independent registered public accounting firm, the audited consolidated financial statements of the Company as of December 31, 2007 and 2006 and for the three years ended December 31, 2007; - Reviewed and discussed with the Company's management and the independent registered public accounting firm, management's assessment that the Company maintained effective control over financial reporting as of December 31, 2007; - Discussed with the independent registered public accounting firm matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees," as amended, as adopted by the Public Company Accounting Oversight Board; and - Received from the independent registered public accounting firm written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," as amended, as adopted by the Public Company Accounting Oversight Board, and has discussed with the registered public accounting firm the firm's independence from the Company.
+- Approved the terms of engagement of Grant Thornton LLP as the Company's independent registered public accounting firm for the year endedDecember 31, 2017: - Reviewed with management the interim financial information included in the Forms 10-Q prior to their being filed with the SEC.
+In addition, the Committee reviewed all earnings releases with management and the Company's independent public accounting firm prior to their release; - Reviewed and discussed with the Company's management and the Company's independent registered public accounting firm, the audited consolidated financial statements of the Company as of December 31, 2017 and 2016 and for the three years ended December 31, 2017; - Reviewed and discussed with the Company's management and the independent registered public accounting firm, management's assessment that the Company maintained effective control over financial reporting as of December 31, 2017; - Discussed with the independent registered public accounting firm matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board; and - Received from the independent registered public accounting firm the written disclosures and the letter in accordance with the requirements of the Public Company Accounting Oversight Board regarding the firm's communications with the Committee concerning independence, and discussed with such firm its independence from the Company.

-Based upon the review and discussions referred to above, the Committee recommended to the Board of Directors that the audited consolidated financial statements of the Company and subsidiaries as of December 31, 2007 and 2006 and for the three years ended December 31, 2007 be included in the

-Company's Annual Report on Form 10-K for the year ended December 31, 2007 for filing with the Securities and Exchange Commission.
+Based upon the review and discussions referred to previously, the Committee recommended to the Board of Directors that the audited consolidated financial statements of the Company and subsidiaries as of December 31, 2017 and 2016 and for the three years ended December 31, 2017 be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 for filing with the Securities and Exchange Commission.